ss-github-code/capstone_recsys/README.md

   - The notebooks for preparing data for [LightGBM](https://github.com/ss-github-code/capstone_recsys/blob/main/preprocessing/amzn_gen_input_lightgbm.ipynb) and [SLi-Rec and SASRec](https://github.com/ss-github-code/capstone_recsys/blob/main/preprocessing/amzn_gen_input_slirec.ipynb) models can be run next.
 8. In case you do have access to the preprocessed datasets, you can start in any of notebooks for the 5 models under study in the [modeling](https://github.com/ss-github-code/capstone_recsys/tree/main/modeling) folder.

-For more information and details about each model and the comparison between models, refer to the [project report](https://github.com/ss-github-code/capstone_recsys/blob/main/report/report.md).

 ## Train, validate, and test models
 In general, each Jupyter notebook in the [modeling](https://github.com/ss-github-code/capstone_recsys/tree/main/modeling) folder follows the same set of steps.
 They are:
 1. Any additional data preprocessing/preparation required